 As a consequence of their employment as a researcher (see above), students from non-EU countries will obtain a residence permit for researchers.
 As future employees of TU Vienna, TU Graz, or JKU Linuz, students from abroad are eligible to apply for a relocation grant from the FFG, covering up to EUR 2,000 of relocation cost.
 The team at TU Vienna has ample experience in supporting visa applications, search for student housing, and other practical issues of student life in Austria.

 Students of each of the participating institutions are entitled to participate in courses at the respective other universities.
 This will be encouraged by providing intensive courses (e.g., duration of two weeks, with a schedule comparable to a summer school) held every year.
 The commute between the cities of Linz, Graz, and Vienna is at most 2.5 hours by car or public transport.
 The LogiCS program will provide financial support for this purpose.

 Since the LogiCS students are either holders of a residence permit for researchers or EU citizens, their spouses are eligible for a work permit in Austria.
-The FFG provides Dual Career Grants for the relocation as well as the integration of the LogiCS doctoral students.
+The FFG provides Dual Career Grants for the integration of the student’s partner.
 Spouses of LogiCS PhD students will be invited to social activities organized by the program.

 Research Placement Abroad

 The LogiCS scientific coordinator will support students with planning their research stay abroad.
 The employment of the students is not interrupted during the placement.